pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ docker login pryvsa-docker-release.bintray.io

+You will be prompted for a username and password.
+Please enter the credentials you were provided.

 Once this completes, set the required permissions on data and log directories by running the following script:

     $ sudo ./ensure-permissions-${ROLE}